sanskrit/raw_etexts/mixed/ebhAratI-sampat/kalA/sangItam/tulajendra-bhUpAlaH/sangItasArAmRtam.md

 **कविचारांस्तथा भावाश्रयान् पेरणिपद्धतौ ॥ 9 verses, Ratnakara, VII
 1328-1336. **

+**॥ इति पेरणीपद्धतिः[^36] is found reproduced in the same hand as wrote the previous leaves of the ms. Probably this was intended to be used in the compilation of the Nātya chapter of Tulaja's work.") ॥**

-**॥ [इति पेरणीपद्धतिः](# "1.
+[^36]: "1.
 Beyond this, the topics to be dealt with are the angas, pratyangas and upangas, hastas, hastaprachara , karanas , utplutis, Angahāras, Caris, Sthanakas, nyāyas.
 Pravicāras, Mandalas, Lāsyängas and Rasas, as set forth in the synopsis given at the beginning.
 If Tulaja had completed the compilation of his Natya chapter, the ms. of the further portion is missing.
 The treatment of these must have followed that in the Ratnakara and the Muktāvali.
 At the end of ms. No. 10671 there are three leaves in which the Ratnākara, ch.
 VII, up to p.
-718. verse 559 (Anandasrama edn.) is found reproduced in the same hand as wrote the previous leaves of the ms. Probably this was intended to be used in the compilation of the Nātya chapter of Tulaja's work.") ॥**
+718. verse 559 (Anandasrama edn.